iamvirul/NexFusionJS/README.md

 #### TypeScript

-FusionJS uses TypeScript for enhanced type safety.
+NexFusion uses TypeScript for enhanced type safety.
 Configure `tsconfig.json` as needed for your project requirements.

 ### Contributing